MustafaRaad/react-boilerplate/docs/ai-agent-playbook.md

 - No ad-hoc Zod schemas inside components or API hooks.
 - No new fetch/axios wrappers; always use `apiFetch` + `useApiQuery`/`useApiMutation`.
 - Keep error message strings as translation keys (e.g., `validation.email.required`).
+- Don't use directional properties (left/right, ml/mr, pl/pr) - always use logical properties (start/end, ms/me, ps/pe) for RTL support.
+- For columns with `id` instead of `accessorKey`, always provide `accessorFn` for filtering to work.
+- Don't use numeric IDs in select filter options when filtering by name - use the name as both `id` and `name` for consistency.

 ## 8) i18n translations when adding data/columns